 - Determine whether you will need financial support to complete the project you are interested in.
 Investigate grants possibilities (e.g. Neimyer-Hodgson Grants, Undergraduate Research Committee Grants).

-- Register for HNRS 489, Independent Study.
-The form is available from the Honors College in Franklin House.
+- Register for HNRS 489, Independent Study - Honors Thesis.
+The form is available from the Honors College in Franklin House or your academic department.
 You cannot register for the thesis online.
 It is a special paper registration process that must be signed by your thesis advisor, academic advisor, and your department chairperson.

 - Reframe/revise your question/task/problem as needed based on preliminary investigation.

 - Develop a written thesis proposal.
 This should include

 - Background/context/review of

 literature(An annotated bibliography may be substituted here based on the preference of the thesis advisor.)